-"Can you spare a little change for an old vagabond?" asks the older man.
+"Can you spare some change for an old vagabond?" asks the older man.

 "If you have time maybe I can repay you by telling you a fairytale.
-I've lived in this here small village for quite some time, and you know that we have quite a magical history," says the vagabond as he moves his hood from his head.
+I've lived in this here small village for quite some time, and you know that we have quite a magical history," says the vagabond removing the hood.

 The young man looks at the older man shocked by the severity of the scars that liter his face.
 He turns as the older man moves closer.

 "Can I repay your kind act by telling you a story, my dear?" asks the older man again as he places his hand on the young man's leg.